-[See Students in the Conservatorship of the State on page 23.]
+[See Students in the Conservatorship of the State]

 Students Who are Homeless (All Grade Levels)

 A parent is encouraged to inform the district if his or her child is experiencing homelessness.
 District staff can share resources that may be able to assist families.